Closed Head Injury

 Mild TBI and Concussion

 In patients with coagulopathy found to have intracranial bleeding, reversal should be instituted immediately.
-This may include administration of vitamin K, fresh frozen plasma (FFP), prothrombin complex concentrate (PCC), or other factors depending on your institutions policies.
+This may include administration of vitamin K, fresh frozen plasma (FFP), prothrombin complex concentrate (PCC), four factor prothrombin complex concentrate, or other factors depending on your institutions policies.

 Pearls and Pitfalls